gitenter/gitenter/gitar/doc/setup-git-server-in-amazon-ec2.md

 $ git clone ubuntu@ec2-54-68-62-64.us-west-2.compute.amazonaws.com:/home/ubuntu/server.git
 ```

+Postscript: actually when you open `.ssh/authorized_keys`, you'll find out that the public key of the EC2 provided `.pem` key-pair is already saved in there.

 ## Through the "dump" HTTP protocol

 It doesn't work in exactly the same way as the local case.